nlupica/image_metadata_processor/README.md

   - `Make`
   - `Model`

-NOTE: These fields are depndant on your own image's metadata.
+NOTE: These fields are dependant on your own image's metadata.
 With the assumption that all images are captured by the same camera, the metadata_fields.txt file will have all metadata keys available.
 If you have multiple images, these fields may have varying names and this may cause the code to break.

 ### Text Box Customization